In this Azure tutorial, we will discuss Create Azure Function using Visual Studio Code and PowerShell.

 Well, here we will discuss Create Azure Function using Visual Studio Code.
 Before that, We should know the Prerequisites needed or the things needed to Set Up Your Environment to start with the development activity.

-Set Up Your Environment to Create Azure Functions
+Set Up Your Environment to Create function app in Visual Studio Code

 Prerequisites